zopefoundation/zc.authorizedotnet/src/zc/authorizedotnet/README.txt

 Transaction Keys
 ----------------

-Each AIM transaction must be accomponied by a merchant login and a "transaction key".
+Each AIM transaction must be accompanied by a merchant login and a "transaction key".
 This key is obtained from the merchant interface.
 After importing the CcProcessor class you must pass it your login and transaction
 key: